ashah28-create/docubridge-y1t/README.md

 # ModelMind: DocuBridge’s AI Financial Modeling Assistant

 ModelMind is a browser-based AI assistant that simplifies financial modeling and analysis.
 Users can upload Excel files and ask natural-language questions about the data.
-Powered by OpenAI’s GPT, ModelMind responds with clear, human-readable insights — no Excel plugin or technical background required.
+Powered by Google's Gemini, ModelMind responds with clear, human-readable insights — no Excel plugin or technical background required.

 Created as part of the **Harvard Undergraduate Ventures-Tech Summer Program (HUVTSP 2025)**, this tool helps make financial models more accessible, especially for junior analysts, students, and non-technical users.